ORNL/DataFed/docs/_sources/system/introduction.rst.txt

 Scientific Data Management
 ==========================

+Traditional scientific data management systems are restricted to individual organizations or a small number of organizations connected via a "virtual organization" (VO) configuration.
+These systems typically support domain-specific and predetermined data workflows that cannot be readily applied to other domains or applications.

+[MORE HERE]

 DataFed provides a combination of the typical features and benefits of scientific data management systems (SDMS), laboratory information management systems (LIMS), and data cataloging services.
 For example,